clowd1e/Bazario.Docker/README.md

 - `4200` - used by the client-side application
 - `15672` and `5672` - used by RabbitMQ message broker

-To run project, Navigate to `Bazario/Bazario.Docker` and execute the following command:
+To run project, navigate to `Bazario/Bazario.Docker` and execute the following command:

 ```sh
 docker compose up
 ```

+### Notes:

+The containers [Bazario.Identity](https://github.com/Bazar-io/Bazario.Identity), [Bazario.Users](https://github.com/Bazar-io/Bazario.Users) and [Bazario.Notification](https://github.com/Bazar-io/Bazario.Notification) rely on databases and message broker.
+The containers will wait for these services to be ready before launching the actual program.
+On first run it might take some time to launch these containers.
+Use [Docker Logs](https://docs.docker.com/reference/cli/docker/container/logs/) to see the readiness of containers.

 ## Accessing the Application